arbertrary/mardata-retreat-2023/slide-deck.md

 # Provenance: How-To?

 >- Capture Users reasoning processes by capturing internal (i.e. in-app interaction) and external (e.g. think-aloud, manual notes) information
-- Capture visualization state history including undo-redo and branching actions
+- Capture visualization state history and enable undo-redo and branching actions
 - Organize provenance and make it persistent and publishable in a "Digital Lab Book" [@bernstetter2023practical]

 # The Digital Lab Book